kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - `MIN` - can be applied to any numerical column
 - `MAX` - can be applied to any numerical column
 - `COUNT` - can be applied to any column type.
 Use `*` as column name to count the number of events.
-- `LIST_DISTINCT` - can be applied on foreign key columns
+- `LIST_DISTINCT` - can be applied to any foreign key column

 Specifically, the `LIST_DISTINCT` syntax can be used to formulate recommendation tasks, which ask for predicting the next items an entity will relate to, e.g., views, orders, likes, etc.
 As such, its target column needs to refer to a foreign key column, e.g., `item_id` in the `orders` table.